Public Transit Resources

 Trail Conference Headquarters in Mahwah, N.J., is accessible via buses that stop at Ramapo College of New Jersey, right next door to our HQ.

-NJ Transit Bus #197 leaves PABT Saturday and Sunday mornings for:
+NJ Transit Bus #197 leaves PABT on Saturday and Sunday mornings for:

-- Pompton Lakes (Library or Acme Supermarket, mile before Station Plaza), for Cannonball Trail.
+- Pompton Lakes (Library or Acme Supermarket, mile before Station Plaza), for the Cannonball Trail.

 - Haskell, at Doty Road & Route 511, for Post Brook Trail.

-- Wanaque, at West Brook Road & Route 511 for Stonetown Circular Trail & many trails in Norvin Green State Forest (Wyanokies).
-(If driver won't stop at West Brook Road, ask for 511 & Skyline Lakes Drive, Citgo station).
-This stop requires a road walk to trails.
+- Wanaque, at West Brook Road & Route 511 for Stonetown Circular Trail & many trails in Norvin Green State Forest (Wyanokie).
+(If the driver won’t stop at West Brook Road, ask for 511 & Skyline Lakes Drive, Citgo station).
+This stop requires a road walk to the trails.

-- Cupsaw Lake Plaza for Skylands section of Ringwood State Park (8 & 10:30am on Saturday, 11am on Sunday).
+- Cupsaw Lake Plaza for the Skylands section of Ringwood State Park (8 & 10:30 am on Saturday, 11 am on Sunday).
 See Note Below.

 - Ringwood Borough Hall, for Ringwood State Park (only on Saturday, none on Sunday).
 NOTE: Not all buses go to Cupsaw & Ringwood.
-Inquire carefully for both directions!
+Inquire carefully in both directions!

 - Hewitt, at East Shore Road & Greenwood Lake Turnpike (Route 511) for Sterling Ridge & Hewitt-Butler Trails (must request this stop).

-- Greenwood Lake NJ (near intersection of Routes 511 & 513), for access to Bearfort Ridge & Terrace Pond trails.
+- Greenwood Lake, NJ (near the intersection of Routes 511 & 513), for access to Bearfort Ridge & Terrace Pond trails.

 - Bellvale (Mt.
-Peter), for Appalachian Trail.
-You can then hike south on AT to State Line Trail (6 miles) or Greenwood Lake NJ (12 miles) or north to Arden NY (12 miles)
+Peter), for the Appalachian Trail.
+You can then hike south on AT to State Line Trail (6 miles), or Greenwood Lake, NJ (12 miles), or north to Arden, NY (12 miles)

 Delaware Water Gap Trails

 Access to the Delaware Water Gap National Recreation Area, Worthington State Forest, and the Appalachian Trail.
-See Trail Conference map set Kittatinny Trails.
+See the Trail Conference map set, Kittatinny Trails.